Anne Stanley, Countess of Castlehaven: Accusations

 The inhabitants of Fonthill Gifford told the Privy Council's investigators that Lord Castlehaven had sexual relations with both male and female staff, including the footman Lawrence Fitzpatrick, and that he was a voyeur.
 He showered his sexual partners with gifts and had his eldest daughter marry one of his favorites, who had joined the household as a page.
 Anne Stanley's account of the rape and her subsequent suicide attempt was confirmed, also by the alleged rapist Giles Broadway.
 The investigators recorded only the testimony of male servants; women were considered unreliable witnesses, especially if they were of lower class.

 Lord Castlehaven was formally charged with the rape of his wife and sodomy with the servant Lawrence Fitzpatrick on 6 April 1631.
 He was imprisoned in the Tower and his properties were confiscated by the Crown.
 Giles Broadway was charged with the rape of Anne Stanley, and Lawrence Fitzpatrick was charged with sodomy.
 Anne Stanley was ordered by the Privy Council to temporarily take up residence with the Bishop of Winchester.
 Her younger children from her first marriage were placed in the care of their grandmother, the Dowager Countess of Derby.
-The Dowager Countess was not prepared to take in her granddaughter Elizabeth, Lady Audley, whom she feared would be a bad influence on her younger siblings.
+The Dowager Countess was not prepared to take in her granddaughter Elizabeth, Lady Audley, who she feared would be a bad influence on her younger siblings.

 Lord Castlehaven denied all charges and claimed his wife and son were conspiring against him.
 He called his wife a whore, to whose statements no value should be attached, and accused her of having given birth to an illegitimate child during their marriage.
 The servants who had made incriminating statements against him had done so out of spite and jealousy, he said.